Your cart

 7. Can I flip a Simba hybrid mattress?

-These mattresses use a one-sided design with comfort layers on top and support core beneath.
-Flipping would place the base against your body and remove the engineered comfort feel.
-Rotation, rather than flipping, is the recommended maintenance step for even wear.
+These are designed to be used one-sided, with comfort layers on top and the support core beneath.
+Rotation, not flipping, is the typical maintenance approach for even wear.

 8. Which Simba mattress gives the best value for money?